DMKEBUSINESSGMBH/typo3-mkcontentai/README.md

 ## Changelog

+- 11.0.3 upscale and outpaint via context menu in filelist, generate image from filelist module, generate image from image content
 - 11.0.0. compatibilty to TYPO3 10.4
 - 12.0.2: add StabilityAI including upscaling, add outpainting, little cleanup and fixes for some warnings
 - 12.0.1: update extension icon